formosa-crypto/libjade-testing/meeting_notes/9-28-prep.md

 ### Licensing

 * Preferred licenses?
 	* CC0: We lose copyright completely and irrevocably.
+What if we regret it one day?
-	* LGPL: Seems more friendly than GPL, after having worked in startups.
+	* LGPL: Seems more friendly than GPL, after having worked at startups.
 * What about `fips202.jazz` from the Kyber repo?